vikidi/Homepages/README.md

 Moved nameservers to CloudFlare, which handles the routing to my DDNS.
 CloudFlare provides mainly CDN and extra security to the application.

 DDNS is from no-ip, which connects to my routers public ip.
-The server has noip2-program running, which check every 30 minutes if the public ip has changed and changes it to no-ip DDNS server.
+The server has noip2-program running, which checks every 30 minutes if the public ip has changed and changes it to no-ip DDNS server.

 My router forwards requests to the server's private ip address.
 This is setup to be static in the local network.